antielektron/pplpy_conda_recipes/README.md

-# pplpy_conda_recipes
+# pplpy conda recipes

-Anaconda recipes for ppplpy and it's dependencies
+Anaconda recipes for pplpy and it's dependencies